Venice and the History of Maps

-Ackroyd says there are many maps of Venice, but Venice in a sense “is unmappable…The calli [alleys and small streets] are too labyrinthine, the connections are too circuitous (p.345).”
-Travellers say it is better to just explore Venice without a written guide, to stumble upon hidden alleys and simply–ironically–get lost in the city of maps.
+Ackroyd says there are many maps of Venice, but Venice, in a sense, is unmappable with the alleys and streets being ‘to labyrinthine, the connections are too circuitous (p.345).’
+Travellers say it is better to just explore Venice without a written guide, to stumble upon hidden alleys and to, somewhat ironically, get lost in the city of maps.

 If you want to learn more about maps and Venice, please see ‘The Map Unrolls’, a chapter in Peter Ackroyd’s Venice: Pure City, as well as the articles linked here, especially the journal articles by Carlton, Cosgrove, and Woodward, which were used as references to write this post.

 Odyssey Traveller’s small group tour in Italy includes a tour of Venice, and is especially designed for senior travellers and examines the heritage, culture, and history of the country, with a stop in Venice to explore places such as Piazza San Marco, St. Mark’s Basilica, and the Doge’s Palace.
 We go on a city tour with a local guide, exploring the hidden gems and secrets of Venice.

 In our time in Venice, we will we will go on a historical walking tour through its beautiful monuments and have our fill of contemporary art as we stroll through amazing museums.

 Below is a list of some of our other tours in Italy:

 - Ancient History of Southern Italy and Sicily

 The full list can be found here.
 Happy travelling!